KostasValeckas/PyLongslit/docs/configuration_file.rst

         },

         "background_sub" : {
-            "subtract_background": # true if A-B background subtraction should be used, false otherwise "pairs": {
+            "pairs": {
                 # The pairs of frames to use for the background subtraction (B is subtracted from A)
                 "1": { # The pair number (start with 1 and increment by 1 for every pair)